rabbitmq/rabbitmq-website/site/cli.md

 `rabbitmqadmin` is built on top of the HTTP API and uses a different mechanism, and only requires that the [HTTP API](/management.html) port is open for outside connections.

+Even though CLI tools ship with the server, most commands [can be used to operate on remote nodes](#remote-nodes).

 ## <a id="requirements" class="anchor" href="#requirements">System and Environment Requirements</a>